I would go back to elementary school right now if I could have Ms. Frizzle as a teacher. Would you?

 Your center circle is the inner core, next layer is the outer core, then the mantle, and finally the crust.

 If you make this project in conjunction with reading The Magic School Bus Inside the Earth, you can learn about each of the layers and what they are made up of.
-This layers of the earth project is a great complement to the book.
+This layers of the earth activity is a great complement to the book.

 You may also like one of these science activities: